Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Abstract

 \section{Abstract}

 We present new excess risk bounds for general unbounded loss functions including log loss and squared loss, where the distribution of the losses may be heavy-tailed.
-The bounds hold for general estimators, but they are optimized when applied to $\eta$-generalized Bayesian, MDL, and ERM estimators.
-When applied with log loss, the bounds imply convergence rates for generalized Bayesian inference under misspecification in terms of a generalization of the Hellinger metric as long as the {\em learning rate\/} $\eta$ is set correctly.
-For general loss functions, our bounds rely on two separate conditions: the $v$-GRIP \emph{(generalized reversed information projection)} conditions, which control the lower tail of the excess loss; and the newly introduced \emph{witness condition}, which controls the upper tail.
-The parameter $v$ in the $v$-GRIP conditions determines the achievable rate and is akin to the exponent in the well-known Tsybakov margin condition and the Bernstein condition for bounded losses, which the $v$-GRIP conditions generalize; favorable $v$ in combination with small model complexity leads to $\tilde{O}(1/n)$ rates.
-The witness condition allows us to connect the excess risk to an `annealed' version thereof, by which we generalize several previous results connecting Hellinger and R\'enyi divergence to KL divergence.
+The bounds hold for general estimators, but they are optimized when applied to $\eta$-generalized Bayesian, MDL, and empirical risk minimization estimators.
+In the case of log loss, the bounds imply convergence rates for generalized Bayesian inference under misspecification in terms of a generalization of the Hellinger metric as long as the learning rate $\eta$ is set correctly.
+For general loss functions, our bounds rely on two separate conditions: the $v$-GRIP (generalized reversed information projection) conditions, which control the lower tail of the excess loss; and the newly introduced witness condition, which controls the upper tail.
+The parameter $v$ in the $v$-GRIP conditions determines the achievable rate and is akin to the exponent in the Tsybakov margin condition and the Bernstein condition for bounded losses, which the $v$-GRIP conditions generalize; favorable $v$ in combination with small model complexity leads to $\tilde{O}(1/n)$ rates.
+The witness condition allows us to connect the excess risk to an ``annealed'' version thereof, by which we generalize several previous results connecting Hellinger and R\'enyi divergence to KL divergence.